akashchavan15/CarND-Advanced-Lane-Lines/README.md

 ---
 The proposed solution works best with test images and project video.
 Needless to say that it failed miserably on challenge video. <br />
 One potential shortcoming with this approch is, the algorithm does not work well when there are many shadows on the road and lanes lines are faded. <br />
-It also doesn't work well then there are false edges on the roads such as those creted due to construction.
+It also doesn't work well when there are false edges on the roads such as those created due to construction.

 Possible Improvement
 ---